foonsun/docs/index.html.dm_en.md

     contracts.
 Please note that the rate limit of WS order push and RESTFUL private interface are separated from each other, with no relations.

 * Will response following string for "header" via api.
-E.g,you will get the total Query ratelimit("ratelimit-limit") and the remaining Query ratelimit("ratelimit-remaining") when you query the order info(/api/v1/contract_order_info) and you will get the total Trade ratelimit("ratelimit-limit") and the remaining Trade ratelimit("ratelimit-remaining").
+E.g,you will get the total Read ratelimit("ratelimit-limit") and the remaining Read ratelimit("ratelimit-remaining") when you query the order info(/api/v1/contract_order_info) and you will get the total Trade ratelimit("ratelimit-limit") and the remaining Trade ratelimit("ratelimit-remaining").

     ratelimit-limit: the upper limit of requests per time, unit: time